What is the difference between counselling and psychotherapy?

 What can I do if I am unhappy with how my therapy is going?

 Firstly, speak to your therapist.
 It may be that there is some form of miscommunication going on.
 It may feel challenging to address this, but asking for what you need is the first step.
-A conversation about the direction of your work can often help.
+A conversation about the direction of therapy can often help.
 If, having had a a conversation and you still feel you weren't heard, then you have choices.
 Remember; you are paying for a service.
 If it's not working for you you have other options.
 Further, you always have recourse to your therapist's accrediting body should you wish to make a complaint.